Why Animal Kingdom Is Disney’s Best Park

 The flagship attraction, DINOSAUR, is an admittedly over-the-top adventure back in time to save a species from extinction.
 Perhaps the lesson here is that if we do a better job today, we can avoid the horrors of back-wrenching time travel to save species from extinction.

-The next two lands, Asia and Africa, are more about how human culture is touched by mature.
+The next two lands, Asia and Africa, are more about how human culture is touched by nature.
 In Asia, nature creates the possibility of adventure.
 Kali River Rapids and Expedition Everest are natural thrill rides.
 Who needs a rock band to throw a concert as inspiration for a ride??
 Look at the beautiful world around it—the excitement is already there!
 And of course there is the fantastical aspect of the search for the Yeti in Expedition Everest.

 The true beauty is in the details, though.
 Consider the prayer flags that pepper Asia.
 We’ve all seen them, and if you’re anything like me you thought “oh yea, that looks like Asia I guess.”
 But they aren’t just a design feature.
 The prayer flags come from Tiebtan culture, and they come in five colors, representing five elements: land, sea, sky, air, and fire.
 See?
 Human and nature.

 Next is Africa, the birthplace of humanity.
 We cannot talk about Africa without mentioning Kilimanjaro Safaris.
 Kilimanjaro Safaris is the largest of all Disney attractions, and likely the one that will be most expensive over its lifetime.
 The ride through the African savanna used to have more of a story (relating to catching poachers), but has since shifted to allow guests to enjoy a mostly peaceful ride through nature.

 It would have been sufficient to stop there.
 Africa has animals, people go on safaris there.
 Throw in the exploration trails, and you've got a great animal-centric world.
 But Joe Rohde and Disney took it a step further.